 Summer ~ Modern Technology

 Our PE days are Wednesday (outdoors) and Friday (in the hall).
 Please ensure your PE kit is in school and we will return them during the half term break for a wash.
 Please remember to put labels in all your children’s clothes including socks and shoes.
 Please avoid wearing earrings on PE days and tie back long hair.
 Please include jogging bottoms and a warm sports jacket/hoody for the colder weather, and shorts and a light t-shirt when we are blessed with warmer weather.
-In the Summer term we will be using Colchester Leisure World Training Pool to develop our swimming skills and strokes.
+In the Autumn term we will be using Colchester Leisure World Training Pool to develop our swimming skills and strokes.